 If you then declare a Criminal Conviction we will write to you via email requesting further information.
 Further information could be in the form of a written personal statement from you explaining the details of the offence(s) and the circumstances around them, consent from you to contact your Probation or Support Officer (if applicable) for a detailed report or risk assessment and a relevant character reference.

 The relationship between an applicant/student, the University and third parties e.g. placement providers is based on trust, confidence and professionalism.
-Failure to declare a relevant criminal conviction/caution could result in your application being withdrawn or becoming subject to student disciplinary procedures after enrolment.
+Failure to declare a relevant criminal conviction/caution and provide the requested information therefore means a risk assessment cannot be made.
+This could result in your application being withdrawn or becoming subject to student disciplinary procedures after enrolment.

 The University will treat your information confidentially.

 What is the Rehabilitation of Offenders Act 1974?

 The Rehabilitation of Offenders Act 1974 aims to help people who have been convicted of certain criminal offences and have not re-offended since being convicted.
 People with few or minor convictions will therefore be able to ‘put their past behind them’ and be treated as everyone else with regard to employment and equal opportunity.

 Please note that you do not need to include convictions, cautions, warnings or reprimands which are deemed ‘protected’ under the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (as amended in 2013).
 Guidance and criteria on the filtering of these cautions and convictions can be found on the Disclosure and Barring Service website.

 Further information on filtering can be found on the Government website.